theopaolo/notes/web-drifting-as-a creative-practice.md

 ---
 title: Web drifting as a creative practice.
 date: 2025-04-21
-description: Digital paychogeographer.
+description: Web drifting as a creative practice
 tags:
   - flux
 layout: note.njk
 ---
-Web drifting as a creative practice.

 I love spending hours drifting through the web.
 Not rushing from one click to the next in search of efficiency or purpose, but wandering like a digital flâneur.
 A curious walker, moving with the same energy Guy Debord described in his concept of psychogeography [1].

 La dérive, as theorized by the Situationist International, invites a person to explore a city by letting themselves be guided by its contours, atmospheres, and ambiances.
 No map.
 No goal.
 Just openness to discovery.